 2. The Charcoal Is Not Stacked

 Using a chimney starter is the simplest way to create a neat stack of charcoal.
+If you face difficulties while operating a chimney starter, you can check chimney starter use guide provided by weber to ease your problem.
 This everyday grilling and smoking equipment is a cylindrical-shaped piece of metal with a hollow inside.

 Simply fill the chimney starter with charcoal, lay it on your grill or smoker, and ignite the bottom with a grill lighter.
 The charcoal should be hot after about 10 to 20 minutes, at which point you can carefully put it into the bottom of your grill or smoker.